Rules Governing Certification

 (a) qualified through education, training, and work experience,

-(b) who is employed or retained by a lawyer, law office, corporation, governmental agency, or other entity,
+(b) who is qualified to be employed or retained by a lawyer, law office, corporation, governmental agency, or other entity,

 (c) to perform substantive legal work under the supervision of a lawyer licensed to practice in Wisconsin,